viralpandey/custom-elements/README.md

 Typography
 ----------
 Primary fonts used extensively across this website are [Chaparral Pro](https://typekit.com/fonts/chaparral-pro) and [Skolar Web](https://typekit.com/fonts/skolar-web) embedded by [@font-face](http://www.w3.org/TR/css3-fonts/#font-face-rule) rule and served via [Typekit](https://typekit.com/).
 Fallback for the primary fonts are [Palatino, Georgia, Times New Roman](http://en.wikipedia.org/wiki/Serif) fall under the category of [serif](http://en.wikipedia.org/wiki/Serif) fonts.
-To maintain vertical rhythm, the baseline is roughly configured to [24px](http://joshnh.com/2011/08/03/how-to-set-up-a-baseline-grid/) with the help of [Em Baseline Generator](http://joshnh.com/tools/em-baseline-generator.html) developed by [Joshua Hibbert](http://joshnh.com/) and then verified by [Basehold.it](http://basehold.it/).
+To maintain vertical rhythm, the baseline is roughly configured to [24px](http://joshnh.com/2011/08/03/how-to-set-up-a-baseline-grid/) with the help of [Em Baseline Generator](http://joshnh.com/tools/em-baseline-generator.html) developed by [Joshua Hibbert](http://joshnh.com/) and then verified by [Basehold.it](http://basehold.it/) and [GridWax](http://gridwax.gs/).

 Colors
 ------